imandradesign/ping-pong/README.md

 # _Ping Pong_

-#### _This application takes user input and .
+#### _This application takes a number input from the user and returns a list that counts from 1 to the user number with some list items being replaced by specific words depending on what they're divisible by.
 Latest version: March 2019_

 #### By _**Imandra McKenzie**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_After the user inputs a number the program returns a list counting from 1 to the user number.
+All numbers divisible by 3 are replaced with the word "ping".
+All numbers divisible by 5 are replaced with the word "pong".
+And all numbers divisible by 15 are replaced with the word "pingpong".
+The field can take any integer between 1 and 10,000._

 ## Setup/Installation Requirements